 Debriefing – The full disclosure of the research purpose and other pertinent information to participants who have been involved in research employing partial disclosure or deception.
 Debriefing is typically done after participation has ended, but may be done at any time during the study.

 Delegated research ethics board (REB) review – The level of REB review assigned to minimal risk research projects.
 Delegated reviewers are selected from among the REB membership, with the exception of the ethics review of student course-based research which can be reviewed by delegates from the student’s department, faculty, or an equivalent level.
+Delegated reviewers who are non-members or non-voting members of the REB must have experience, expertise and knowledge comparable to what is expected of an REB member.

 Embryo – A human organism during the first 56 days of its development following fertilization or creation, excluding any time during which its development has been suspended.
 It also includes any cell derived from such an organism that is used for the purpose of creating a human being.